tituschewxj/psa-code-sprint/readme.md

 ---
-## Set up
+### Set up environment

-Install [Python](https://www.python.org/) if not installed.
-Using the latest version of Python is recommended.

-Using [Anaconda](https://www.anaconda.com/) to manage the environment is recommended.
+Installing [Anaconda](https://www.anaconda.com/) to manage the environment is recommended.
 Use the `environment.yml` file to set up the conda environment.

 To recreate the environment
 ```